-Olympique Lyonnais, or Olympique Lyon, had its golden era in the beginning of the millennium winning seven consecutive league titles (the longest streak in any of the biggest football leagues in Europe).
-A total of 19 clubs have won the Ligue 1 in France, some teams have even celebrated more Championship titles than Olympique Lyonnais, but Lyon (as is widely known and called) hold a record that other French clubs can only dream of; seven Ligue 1 trophies in a row, the first decade of this century, time during which the words “Lyon” and “Gerland” (their old stadium) were practically synonymous to “French football”.
+Olympique Lyonnais, or Olympique Lyon, had its golden era in the beginning of the millennium winning seven consecutive league titles – the longest streak in any of the biggest football leagues in Europe, in the first decade of this century and a time during which the words “Lyon” and “Gerland” (their old stadium) were practically synonymous to “French football”.

 Ground Stade de Gerland (1950-2016) Parc Olympique Lyonnais (2016-)

 Ligue 1: 2001–02, 2002–03, 2003–04, 2004–05, 2005–06, 2006–07, 2007–08

 Coupe de France: 1963–64, 1966–67, 1972–73, 2007–08, 2011–12